Skip to main content Skip to footer

 An Excel timeline remains popular for timeline creation due to its widespread availability and powerful calculation features.
 You can create custom timelines using formulas, conditional formatting, and charts.

-Excel works best for teams comfortable with spreadsheets who need calculation capabilities alongside their timelines.
+Excel works for teams comfortable with spreadsheets who need calculation capabilities alongside their timelines.
 Financial projects benefit from Excel’s formula integration.
 Resource planning leverages its calculation power.

 PowerPoint timeline slides

-• Executive presentations: summarize project progress and milestones.
+• Executive presentations: Summarize project progress and milestones.

-• Client updates: showcase deliverables and upcoming phases clearly.
+• Client updates: Showcase deliverables and upcoming phases clearly.

-• Team kick-offs: align everyone on objectives, timelines, and key dates.
+• Team kick-offs: Align everyone on objectives, timelines, and key dates.

-PowerPoint works best when clarity and visual storytelling matter more than day-to-day project tracking
+PowerPoint works best when clarity and visual storytelling matter more than day-to-day project tracking.

 Google Sheets templates